oliverhinkel/Kniffel/README.md

 # Kniffel®
-## A german dice game writen in Python
+## A german dice game written in Python

 ## Requirements
 Imports, that need to be installed beforehand through pip/conda: